RohanK-coder/Speculative-Decoding-and-Multi-Token-Pipelines/README.md

 outputs/results/grid_results.json
 ```

-These generated outputs are included in the repository so the results can be reviewed directly and regenerated using the scripts above.
+These files allow reviewers to inspect the completed experiment results directly.
+Rerunning the scripts above will reproduce or update the committed artifacts.

-### Step 9 — Generate plots
+### Step 8 — Generate plots

 After results are exported, generate figures with: